 Still, as the above-written brief resumes on each of those show, the approaches of manual testing and automation testing differ very much.
 So, it’s reasonable to further provide a list of key differences between manual and automated testings, to never ever mix those up and just better differentiate between manual and automation testing!

-The key differences between manual and automated testing are put in the table below:
+The key differences between manual and automated testing

 Manual testing | Automated testing | |